 Photograph of Traumatic Amputation of Hand

-54 years old man presented to emergency with history of crush injury of hand in fodder cutting machine.
-All the fingers excluding thumb were amputated just few centimeters from base of the fingers [All the amputations were proximal to proximal interphalangeal joint].
+54 years old man presented to emergency with a history of crush injury of hand in fodder cutting machine.
+All the fingers excluding thumb were amputated just a few centimeters from the base of the fingers [All the amputations were proximal to proximal interphalangeal joint].

-Multiple lacertated wounds over the dorsum of the hand also indicate towards hand being crushed.
+Multiple lacerated wounds over the dorsum of the hand also indicate towards hand being crushed.

-In rural areas it is very common to use fodder cutting machines which are driven by motor but need ot be fed manually.
+In rural areas, it is very common to use fodder cutting machines which are driven by the motor but need to be fed manually.
 A dangerous combination because once the hand gets caught in the machine everything happens very fast.
-The arm gets sucked in and before person could call for help the trauma would have already occurred.
+The arm gets sucked in and before a person could call for help the trauma would have already occurred.

 I have seen people with amputated forearms arms because nobody was around to stop the motor when their limbs were being chopped.

-A purely manual machine in contrast is much safer.
-Because you need person to run it and it is slow as compared to motor driven, the danger is much less.
+A purely manual machine, in contrast, is much safer.
+Because you need a person to run it and it is slow as compared to motor driven, the danger is much less.

 Fracture Proximal Phalanges Fixed With K Wire

-The xray below is post operative image of a 26 years old labrourer who injured his hand due to work related injury.
+The x-ray below is postoperative image of a 26 years old laborer who injured his hand due to a work-related injury.

-He suffered from fracture of proximal phalanx of second and third digit.
+He suffered from the fracture of proximal phalanx of the second and third digit.